-We offer complimentary consultations to meet your needs.
-Schedule your appointment with lawyer Ronald L. Bell by calling us at 847-495-6000.
+We offer complimentary strategy sessions to meet your needs.
+Schedule your strategy session with lawyer Ronald L. Bell by calling us at 847-495-6000.
 You can also fill out our online contact form.
 Offsite, evening and weekend times are available.

 Payment plans and credit cards are accepted.